 - He really lets Dumbledore have it in The Order of the Phoenix, after an entire year's worth of bad communication ends in the worst way possible.
 Dumbledore recognizes that not giving Harry the information was "an old man's mistake", and asks for the chance to explain just how badly he messed up.

-- Subverting/averting this then becomes the plot for Harry Potter and the Half-Blood Prince.
+- Averting this becomes the plot for Harry Potter and the Half-Blood Prince.
 Sure, Dumbledore didn't spell it all out immediately, but he was giving Harry more help and equal treatment than several other vague mentors put together.
-If it hadn't been for his love of the Gambit Roulette, he might have even revealed it all to Harry by book's end.
+If it hadn't been for his love of the Gambit Roulette, he might have revealed it all to Harry by book's end.

-- More so during the exposition scene in the last book, when Harry confronts him with the fact that even then, there were still things being kept from him.
-Harry doesn't need to scream here; Dumbledore's guilt is written plainly on his face, to the point where he breaks down and cries.
+- In the final book Harry confronts him with the fact that even then, there were still things being kept from him.
+Harry doesn't need to scream here; Dumbledore's guilt is written plainly on his face; he breaks down and cries.

 - Fairly early on in David Eddings' Belgariad, Garion rages against his 'Aunt' Polgara, whom he's recently discovered to actually be a centuries-old sorceress of nigh-unsurpassed wisdom and power, who quite clearly isn't actually his aunt...
-Granted, there really IS a lot of rathersignificant things she isn't telling him, for reasons that aren't really explained anywhere in the series itself (it's All There in the Manual, though, or in this case, the stand-alone Polgara The Sorceress faux-biographical tome), but he was still somewhat out of line, claiming that lives of 'ordinary people' like him were mere pawns and playthings to her.
-Especially considering that she's spend the last several centuries personally safeguarding his line...
+Granted, there really ARE a lot of rather significant things she isn't telling him, for reasons that aren't really explained anywhere in the series itself (it's All There in the Manual, though, or in this case, the stand-alone Polgara The Sorceress faux-biographical tome), but he was still somewhat out of line, claiming that lives of 'ordinary people' like him were mere pawns and playthings to her.
+Especially considering that she's spent the last several centuries personally safeguarding his line...

 - The mysterious and highly ambiguous Deth in The Riddle Master Trilogy by Patricia A. McKillip, who borders on being a Treacherous Advisor.